Ningsui/IFKD/README.md

 This is the code for the ACM MM2024 paper "Information Fusion with Knowledge Distillation for Fine-grained Remote Sensing Object Detection"

 Our codes are based on mmrotate.
-Please follow the installation of mmrotate and make sure you can run it successfully.
+Please follow the installation of MMDetection and make sure you can run it successfully.

 Add and Replace the codes Add the configs/. in our codes to the configs/ in mmdetectin's codes.
 Add the mmdet/models/detectors/. in our codes to the mmdet/models/detectors/.